 - Students with a Health Benefit Plan that provides coverage through a closed network of providers, not reasonably accessible in the area where the Student attends School, for all but Emergency Services.

 All international students must be covered under the university-sponsored insurance plan, unless they are participating in an embassy-sponsored program or a program with American-based insurance.

 Failure to comply with the above stipulations will result in a "hold" on your student account which will prevent you from registering for future classes, obtaining transcripts and graduating.
 For complete information, contact the BSU Wellness Center at Weygand Hall at 508.531.1252.

-Reviewed 8/2019 by Dr. Christopher Frazer, Wellness Center
+Reviewed and Revised 8/2022 by Dr. Christopher Frazer, Wellness Center